 Hazards Risks Who is harmed?
 What are you doing all ready?
 Further Action?
 Actioned by who?
-Date Support Encouragement, No encouragement to be vigilant in spotting the signs of work based stress sponsorship & resources available to workers Staff can't talk to managers about mental health and stress No sign posting for support witth mental health and well-being issues Staff aren't supported in returning to work No further training to support mental health and well-being Previous history of work related stress / mental health condition.
-Identifying and supporting high risk people: bereavement, divorce, mental health diagnosis etc Untrained line managers / lack of support for line managers Not feelng supported across all job roles including managers and senior roles
+Date Support Encouragement, sponsorship & resources available to No encouragement to be vigilant in spotting the signs of work based stress Staff can't talk to managers about mental health and stress workers No sign posting for support witth mental health and well-being issues Staff aren't supported in returning to work No further training to support mental health and well-being Previous history of work related stress / mental health condition.
+Identifying and supporting high risk people: bereavement, divorce, mental health diagnosis etc Untrained line managers / lack of support for line managers Not feeling supported across all job roles including managers and senior roles